ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 ## Demo

-To test how Paste from Office works, download the [sample Word document](../../assets/CKEditor5.PFO.Sample.Recognition_of_Achievement.docx), open it in Microsoft Word, copy the content, and paste it into CKEditor 5 below.
+To test pasting from Word, download the [sample Word document](../../assets/CKEditor5.PFO.Sample.Recognition_of_Achievement.docx) and open it in Microsoft Word.
+Then copy its content and paste it into the editor below.

 {@snippet features/paste-from-office}